ArshiaRazavi/ArshiaRazavi.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.SC. in Physics, University of Calgary, 2014
-* B.S. in GitHub, GitHub University, 2012
+* B.SC. in Physics, Sharif University of Technology, 2012

 Work experience
 ======